picadesign/cmef/wp-content/plugins/if-menu/readme.txt

 WordPress provides [a lot of functions](http://codex.wordpress.org/Conditional_Tags) which can be used to create conditional statements for almost any combination that a theme/plugin developer can think of.

+= Who made that really cool icon =

+Got the icons from here https://dribbble.com/shots/1045549-Light-Switches-PSD, so giving the credit to Louie Mantia

 == Screenshots ==

 1. Enable conditional statements for Menu Items

 == Changelog ==

+= 0.3 =

+Small update

+* Plugin icon
+* Set as compatible with WordPress 4

 = 0.2.1 =